WilliamRen/awesome-stars/README.md

 * [android-player](https://github.com/geftimov/android-player) - Android animation when entering new screen.
 * [requests](https://github.com/clearthesky/requests) - Easy to use and flexible http lib for java
 * [netty-restful-server](https://github.com/zhoumengkang/netty-restful-server) - A light restful server built on netty.
 If you are preparing for leaning java or netty, it's a nice gift for you.
-* [xLog](https://github.com/elvishew/xLog) - Convenient, flexible and tiny Log library for Android and java, can concurrently print the log to multiple target like logcat, System.out and file, or even remote server(or anywhere) if you like.
+* [xLog](https://github.com/elvishew/xLog) - Android logger, simple and pretty, powerful and flexible, all you need is here (updating)
 * [packer-ng-plugin](https://github.com/mcxiaoke/packer-ng-plugin) - 下一代Android打包工具，100个渠道包只需要10秒钟
 * [SeimiCrawler](https://github.com/zhegexiaohuozi/SeimiCrawler) - 一个敏捷的，分布式的爬虫框架;An agile, distributed crawler framework.
 * [Botifier](https://github.com/grimpy/Botifier) - Bluetooth AVRCP notification system